 - GRI 106: Technology (0434) 12 CE hrs

 Learn to use available technology to provide a higher level of service to customers and improve your technology-based documentation, communication, and presentation skills.
 Connecting with Today’s Hi-Tech Internet Buyer, Working in the Cloud, learn how to use Twitter, LinkedIn, Pinterest, and More

 How could I take only 5 GRI classes instead of 6?

 By completing an approved agent orientation course with your brokerage.
-Check with NRA’s Chief Operating Officer for details.
+Check with NRA’s Director of Education, Mary Daily.

-The GRI designation is your for life!
+The GRI designation lasts for life!
 There is no continuing education/renewal requirement, and there are no annual dues in order to retain your designation.